SEL411/bayesian-perceptual-estimation/README.md

 ---

 ## 📝 Notes
+- This work was conducted as part of a research internship in computational modeling
 - Inspired by Wei & Stocker (2015)
 - Implemented in Python using `numpy` and `matplotlib`
 - Focus on conceptual modeling and simulation rather than full experimental pipeline